eosnetworkfoundation/devrel/Processes/DevRel-Publication-Process.md

 | Source | The source branch contains updates to be merged into the target branch.
 Typically the changes you made previously to the target branch become the source branch for the final merge into the main branch. |
 | Target | The repository and branch location where you want your new or updated content to reside |

-## How to Publish New or Updated Content to the EOS Dev Portal
+## How to Publish New or Updated Content to EOS Documentation

 ### Before You Begin
 Ensure you have the following items ready before you begin this procedure:
 * Infrastructure - appropriate repository(ies) available for PR/Commit
 * Access to Github Engineering and DevRel repositories, as necessary
-* Create a DevRel ticket/issue - have the issue number (the #N number) available
 * Release version; major or minor
  * Release version determined by the developers making the release branch
 * Knowledge of the code branch/tag